-With respect to revenue replacement (EC-6), the City completed its assessment of what is needed from a Revenue Replacement standpoint for revenue that was lost during 2020.
+With respect to revenue replacement (EC-6 in the allowable SLFRF Expenditure Categories), the City completed its assessment of what is needed from a revenue replacement standpoint for revenue that was lost during 2020, 2021, and 2022.
 Like governmental entities across the nation, the City saw a decline in revenues as a result of the COVID-19 pandemic.
 Due to the nature of the pandemic, these declines covered a range of different types of tax revenues, as well as other types of revenue that would have been available to support government services.
 The SLFRF allocation is available to offset these losses.